 - Don’t let games take over the teaching.
 Obviously, seminary is not about entertaining teenagers by coming up with the most outlandish games.
 The vast majority of my lessons were nothing of the sort; however, mixing in some creativity and fun can really motivate students to participate.

 - It’s okay to have some friendly competition.
-I can think of about 10 students off the top of my head who were COMPLETELY uninterested in seminary until we started playing games, and their competitive nature lead them to want to learn the scripture masteries during the week so they could win on game day.
+I can think of about 10 students off the top of my head who were COMPLETELY uninterested in seminary until we started playing games on Fridays, and their competitive nature lead them to want to learn the scripture masteries during the week so they could win on game day.
 It is WORTH THE EFFORT to make the games creative and fun.
-You just may reach someone who you can’t otherwise reach.
+It’s not an exaggeration to say that I saw doctrinal mastery games change a couple lives.
+You just may reach someone who simply will not reach any other way.

 - In four years of teaching, I had 4 or 5 students who were extremely intimidated by any possibility of being embarrassed if they didn’t know the scripture masteries and didn’t do well in games.
 They were very shy.
 In these cases, I asked these students after class in private if they would be willing to be the judge for scripture mastery games the next day.
 In each case, I could see the RELIEF on their face and they were extremely glad to be able to participate in a way without the fear of looking dumb in front of their peers.
 This worked really well for me.